-The fish farming industry employs nearly 7 900 people, working in some 1 300 fish farms.
-However, the importance of the industry to the economy is far greater.
-The landed value in the fish farming industry now far exceeds the value in the traditional fisheries, with NOK 64.7 billion and NOK 18.1 billion respectively.
+The fish farming industry employs 8 300 people, however the importance of the industry to the economy is far greater: the landed value in the fish farming industry now far exceeds the value in the traditional fisheries, with NOK 67.9 billion and NOK 20 billion respectively.

-The total export value of fish and fish products was NOK 92.2 billion in 2017.
-Exports of fish therefore account for about 11 per cent of the total goods export value.
+The total export value of fish and fish products was NOK 96.1 billion in 2018.
+Exports of fish therefore account for 10 per cent of the total goods export value.
 Exports of farmed fish represent about 70 per cent of all fish exports.

-Two-thirds of all fish exports go to EU countries, and the largest single market in terms of monetary value is Poland, followed by Denmark and France.
+Almost two-thirds of all fish exports go to EU countries, and the largest single market in terms of monetary value is Poland, followed by Denmark and France.